 Growing up, my sister, brother and I were blessed to have a wonderful mother that believed in each one of us deeply, giving us so much strength.
 She always wanted us to live our lives to the fullest; and would never miss an opportunity to tell us that we could do, and be, anything we wanted.

-Sixteen years ago, when I was fifty-one, my mom was dying.
+Standing next to the hospital bed, my mom was dying.
 She had fought the good fight in a life that hadn’t been too kind to her.
 Still, she showed us all what it meant to persevere in the face of adversity.
 Her last battle started with lung cancer some fifteen years before she passed.
 Then, ten years after beating the Cancer in her lungs, it crept into her brain causing a tumor and subsequent brain surgery.
 Like the trooper she always was, she fought back, and gained five more years with her beloved Grandkids, and the family she was so dedicated to.

 Now, on her death bed, she was succumbing to another bout with brain cancer.
 Knowing her fate, she held my hand and said "Mark, please promise me that you'll lose all the weight and take care of yourself.
 Your family loves you and needs you."